Jericho: A Case Study

 Iron I and II pottery from Jericho discovered by the Sellin/Watziner Expedition (1907-1909)

-The Settlement people had only to clear the face of the Middle Bronze Age revetment wall down to bedrock and construct a mudbrick wall atop this structure to establish a virtually impregnable defensive system.
-(Kenyon calculated the size of the mudbrick wall to be 12 feet high and 6.5 feet thick based on the volume of the mudbrick debris she identified in Trench I.) Arguably, the mudbrick wall the Settlement people built collapsed outward during the Israelite assault c.
-1135 BC.
+The newly arrived Settlement people had only to clear the face of the Middle Bronze Age revetment wall down to bedrock and construct a mudbrick wall atop this structure to establish a virtually impregnable defensive system.
+(Kenyon calculated the size of the mudbrick wall to be 12 feet high and 6.5 feet thick, based on the volume of the mudbrick debris she identified in Trench I.)

 Jericho, K. Kenyon's Trench I excavation